ucfcbb/RNAMotifModule/README.md

 ### 2. Input Specifications

 RNAMotifModule takes input from one or more files.
 Default ones are located in the [RNAMotifModule/input/](input) directory.
 Each line in that file represents a motif family.
 Each line starts with the motif family name, followed by a comma-separated list of motifs (the indices for motifs are PDB index, but FASTA index can also be used by setting a parameter in the configuration file).
-Please check the default input files ([known_families_IL.csv](input/known_families_IL.csv)) and ([known_families_HL.csv](input/known_families_HL.csv)) provided in the [input](input) directory to look into the formatting of input data in detail.
+Please check the default input files [known_families_IL.csv](input/known_families_IL.csv) and [known_families_HL.csv](input/known_families_HL.csv) provided in the [input](input) directory to look into the formatting of input data in detail.

 ### 3. Commands for usage

 ```
 usage: python3 RNAMotifModule.py [-h] [-i I] [-d D] [-o O] [-s] [-x X] [-r] [-t] [-n] [-p] [-e E] [-k]
-I - <input_file_name> [Space separated list of input files.]
+I - <input_file_name>     [Space separated list of input files.
+Default: input/known_families_IL.csv input/known_families_HL.csv]
 D - <distance_threshold>  [Distance threshold to be identified as spatially close.
-Default value: 5.0 Å.]
+Default: 5.0 Å]
-O - <output_subdir> [Subdirectory inside the "output" directory to save the results.]
+O - <output_subdir>       [Subdirectory inside the "output" directory to save the results.
+Default: '']
 X - <randomized_datasets> [Randomized dataset to generate to calculate expected frequency of the motif modules.
-Defaule value: 100.]
+Defaule: 100]
 E - <extension>           [Residues to extend beyond loop boundary to generate the partial PDB (loop.cif) files.
-Default value: 0.]
+Default: 0]
 ```

 **Examples:**

-To identify motif modules from ([sample_IL.csv](input/sample_IL.csv)), the following command can be used:
+To identify motif modules from [sample_IL.csv](input/sample_IL.csv), the following command can be used:

 ```
 python3 RNAMotifModule.py -i input/sample_IL.csv